zzhoukaixuan/HAMVC-main/README.md

-# HAMVC

-Official PyTorch implementation of:

-**Beyond One-Layer Decision: Hierarchical Multi-view Clustering with Progressive Cross-Layer Fusion**
+# Beyond One-Layer Decision: Hierarchical Multi-view Clustering with Progressive Cross-Layer Fusion

 Published in *IEEE Transactions on Circuits and Systems for Video Technology* (TCSVT'26).